Polypants/threejs_tutorial/README.md

 For organization, many Three.js developers decide to put all the code that has to do with the initial setup of the scene in an `init()` function.

-This will make our code neater and takes all our variables out of the global namespace which is always a good thing.
+Doing this will make our code neater and takes all our variables out of the global namespace which is always a good thing.

 ```
 init();